cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/Pirates.md

 ---
 section: Other Peoples
-displayTitle: The
+displayTitle: "The Pirate Caught Me Curbing: Pretty Faes Mid-Sprint And Awake"
-uriTitle: The
+uriTitle: the-pirate-caught-me-curbing
 ---

-The Pirate Caught Me Curbing: Pretty Faes Mid-Sprint And Awake

 I'll mark my path
 And then I'll hound,